 If it’s a really hot day, don’t expect your dog to go on his or her usual thirty minute walk.
 Instead, go for ten minutes.
 Certainly don’t expect your dog to go for a run in the heat of the day.
 Remember, dogs can’t perspire like you can to cool off!
 If you live near a clean lake, let your dog take a dip to cool off mid-walk.
 Bring a water bottle too for your dog (and you!).

 Let your pet cool down with not only shade and water, but also with frozen pet treats ( like peanut butter pops), being inside with the AC, cool baths, damp towels, or cooling wraps or mats for your pet (which is especially a great thing to have if you don’t have AC).
 Also, brush your pet daily to get rid of some extra hair!
 For cats, you can also try letting them chase around ice cubes!

 Just in case the heat gets to be too much, here are symptoms to look for if you suspect your pet is suffering from a heatstroke:

 - An extreme amount of salivation

 - Lack of coordination

-Contact your veterinarian immediately if you believe the heat is endangering your pet!
+Contact your family veterinarian or local animal emergency hospital immediately if you believe the heat is endangering your pet!